 Tape the crack for added strength

 Drywall cracks almost always occur where two sheets of drywall meet.
 When one or both of the sheets of drywall move, even slightly, a crack forms.
 Therefore, the first step in repairing drywall cracks is to eliminate the cause of movement.
-If you haven't already done so, please read our article about determining and eliminating the cause of movement before continuing with the information below.
+If you have not already done so, please read our article about determining and eliminating the cause of movement before continuing with the information below.

 Drywall tape is used to provide added strength where two pieces of drywall meet.
 The tape is secured with drywall mud and serves to bind the two sheets of drywall together.
 It also creates a foundation for the finish mud.

 To effectively repair drywall cracks it is important to first remove as much of the original drywall tape and mud as possible from the area.
-Any and all loose pieces of tape should be peeled away.
+All loose pieces of tape should be peeled away.
 Drywall mud can be scraped from the surface using a six inch knife.
 When away excess mud, take care not to gouge the surface of the drywall.
 Only drywall mud and tape that comes off relatively easily should be removed.

-Type of Tape for repairing cracks
+Type of Drywall Tape for repairing cracks

 There are different opinions as to what type of drywall tape to use when repairing cracks.
 Some will say that fiberglass mesh tape can be used to repair drywall cracks.
 However, we have found that paper tape makes for a slightly stronger joint.
-Since the goal of adding tape is to strengthen the joint, paper tape should be used when repairing drywall cracks.
+Since the goal of adding tape is to strengthen the joint, paper drywall tape should be used when repairing drywall cracks.

-Type of Drywall Mud for repair cracks
+Type of Drywall Mud for repairing cracks

 How to tape drywall cracks